ioanbadarinza/Facultate-Public/DS-PT/README.md

 ## Project

-Create a web application for managing a data set.
+Create a web application for managing a dataset.
 A user should log in before using the application.
-The design of the web application is very important and it needs to be user-friendly.
-Also, make sure that multiple users can use the application in the same.
+The design of the web application is very important ,and it needs to be user-friendly.
+Also, make sure that multiple users can use the application at the same time.
 The application should have the following features:

 The user should: